 All-Outdoors Tuolumne trips usually meet at 9:00 am, but keep in mind that meet times may vary.
-Please refer to the information sent to you in your Trip Confirmation email, check with your group trip leader or contact our office.
+Please refer to the information sent to you in your Trip Confirmation email, check with your group’s organizer, or contact our office.
 Plan to be on time; guests that arrive late may miss their trip.

 Casa Loma store is located 8 miles east of the town of Groveland on Hwy 120 at Ferretti Road.
 (NOTE: Ferretti Road is a loop with the west end in Groveland and the east end at Casa Loma Rd.)